 • Present yourself as enthusiastic and personable throughout the process

-1. Once you have applied for a solicitor apprenticeship, and been successful in obtaining your place, you will begin.
+1. Once you have applied for a solicitor apprenticeship, and been successful in obtaining your place, you will begin your apprenticeship.

 3. You will take your SQE1 during your apprenticeship.